top of page

 What sets up apart

-When horses have become so damaged that they require a very specific, complex, and expensive diet, intensive care, patience, and understanding despite their physical and emotional state, they don't have a lot of options.
-It takes a whole lot of time, expertise, and skill to give these horses what they need to heal and ultimately thrive.
+Horses who have become this physically and emotionally damaged require very specific care, nutrition, rehabilitation in order to improve their quality of life.
+It takes a lot of time, expertise, and skill to give these horses what they need to heal and if all goes well, thrive.

 the damage is done

-So far, knock on wood, even the most difficult horses who we have the privilege to help improve so much that they appear to be easy going animals that anyone would be proud to own.
+So far, "knock on wood", even the most difficult horses we have had the privilege to help have improved so much they appear to be happy, confident, easy going animals that anyone would be proud to own.
 That is awesome and we are always happy to see them become comfortable and happy.

 However, the emotional, and often physical, scars that they suffered in the past can never be erased.
 Unless they are continuously cared for in the same manner that allowed them to heal, they are highly likely to become reinjured or emotionally unstable.